-Comment 4(d)-1, current comment 4(g)(5)-1, would be revised to provide flexibility in making the "other charges" disclosure.

-Proposed comment 4(d)-3 clarifies that third-party charges are not disclosed under § 213.4(d).

-Proposed comment 4(d)-6 provides guidance on the disclosure of optional "disposition" fees.
+Comment 4(d)-1, former comment 4(g)(5)-1, is revised to provide flexibility in making the "other charges" disclosure.
+Comment 4(d)-3 clarifies that third-party charges are not disclosed under § 213.4(d).
+Comment 4(d)-6 provides guidance on the disclosure of optional "disposition" fees.